dwillis/command-line-umd/tipsheet.md

 To browse the manual page, you can use space to page down, arrow keys to go up/down line-by-line, and `q` to quit.

+I often like to use `/` to search for the "EXAMPLES" section that is present in many manual pages, which I often find most helpful for quickly understanding how to use a program.

 ## Editing and reusing commands

 ### Arrow keys let you step through previous comands one-by-one